The Raiders could use a feature back for Jon Gruden's offense. Here's a great fit.

-The Saints get their eventual replacement for Drew Brees.
+The Redskins grab their eventual replacement for Alex Smith.

 Stidham completed 67 percent of his passes in 2017 for 3,158 yards with 18 touchdowns and six interceptions.
 Team sources have said that Stidham (6-3, 210) has a lot of ability and that they are eager to see him develop.
 They think Stidham has the upside to be a special player.
 He displayed improvement in his accuracy and decision-making over the course of the 2017 season.